 B. Certifying professional form completed in its entirety by a qualified certifying professional.

 Step 3.
-Once all materials have been received, a committee of professionals from Disability Services and Residence Life make a determination of eligibility for housing accommodations based on ADA criteria, the documentation provided and other relevant information.
+Once all materials have been received, a committee of professionals from Disability Services, Residence Life, Health Services and Counseling Services makes a determination of eligibility for housing accommodations based on ADA criteria, the documentation provided and other relevant information.
 This committee meets on the second Monday of each month, from August through June.

 Step 4.
 The Office of Residence Life notifies the student of the outcome of the committee's review.
 This outcome may take one the following forms: approved as requested, approved with modifications or denied with reasons provided.